lingtalfi/BullSheet/docs/README_aux.md

 BullSheet has 4 types of streams from which you can take the data:

-- pure stream: things that comes from files, like first name, country, actress.
+- pure stream: things that comes from files, like first name, country, actress, but also images (added in 1.1.0)
 - generated stream: things generated with only php, like generated numbers, booleans, letters.
 - combined stream: combines data from the three types altogether, for instance an email is usually the combination of a pseudo, the arobase symbol, an internet provider, the dot symbol and an internet domain.